 - Portfolio Structure

-IMPORTANT: before starting the comparison, note that we are discussing two ETFs whose benchmark differs.
+IMPORTANT: Before starting the comparison, note that we are discussing two ETFs whose benchmarks differ.
 That is why we will not be able to point out a winner and a loser since it would be necessary for both funds to work on the same benchmark.

 Performance